wp-plugins/buddypress-groups-extras/readme.txt

 = Why don't I see Fields/Pages in group navigation after plugin activation and enabling it for that particular group? = Please go to group admin area and define Fields and Pages navigation labels and check them to Show.
 This is done to prevent displaying empty pages with no content.

+= How can I change the look and feel of a plugin output in groups? = = How can I redefine templates? =
+Starting from BPGE v3.6 you can now change the html that is used to display any content in front-end (in groups) right from your theme folder.
+This is useful if you want to change the way pages and fields are displayed, but it works for "Admin -> Extras" management pages as well.

+To do this you need to create a folder called `bpge` in the root of your theme.
+So for example if you use Frisco theme, create a folder like this: `wp-content/themes/frisco-for-buddypress/bpge`.
+Then copy required file (that you want to modify) from this plugin folder `wp-content/plugins/buddypress-groups-extras/views/front` to that created in a theme.
+That is it - now the plugin uses the template from your theme.

 == Screenshots ==

 1. Admin Page